Atropos1980/OSCP_Helper_Scripts/README.md

 ## These scripts have been developed to help with getting your environment setup quickly and to help automate some of the initial scanning tasks that need to be performed.

+###PortDiscovery

-The PortDiscovery script takes arguments for an IP/hostname, then creates and writes to a user specified file that the scans will be written to, appending each subsequent scan to the file.
+The `PortDiscovery` script takes arguments for an IP/hostname, then creates and writes to a user specified file that the scans will be written to, appending each subsequent scan to the file.
 It will then provide a list of options to scan the target machine.

 ```
 Select 1 to check if host is alive (-sn -vv)